-'It's the reason I play golf' - MacIntyre on realising Ryder Cup dream
+It's the reason I play golf - MacIntyre on Ryder Cup dream

-Ryder Cup: Robert MacIntyre on realising childhood dream and taking a break from shinty
+Ryder Cup: Robert MacIntyre on childhood dream and taking a break from shinty

 Last updated on .From the section Golf